 We’ve fought water privatization since our founding, and working with local coalitions we’ve protected local control of water and sewer systems in dozens of communities.

 Fossil fuels projects (especially ones connected to the rush to expand fracking) are poisoning our water, polluting our air, and threatening the climate on which we all depend.
 We need to move off fossil fuels now!

 We believe everyone is entitled to food they can trust, a planet that is livable, and safe water controlled by the public.

-Our mission continues, from pushing to get the OFF Fossil Fuels Act passed, to fighting back against Trump’s disastrous direction for the EPA, and much more.
+Our mission continues, from pushing to get a REAL Green New Deal, to fighting back against Trump’s disastrous direction for the EPA, and much more.